"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 While Bartlett's visibility exploded, McGregor enrolled in a history degree at Oxford and stepped away from public life.
 What few people know: McGregor was silently imploding during their shared success.

 "I was drinking up to two bottles of wine a night and battling my mental health demons," McGregor has revealed.
 At 23, he was diagnosed with depression, anxiety, and imposter syndrome.
+The company's celebration culture became a trigger — he'd be in the room not celebrating but drinking because of the anxiety in his head about the future.

 Despite the diverging trajectories, there's no apparent falling out.
 McGregor has publicly called Bartlett "my best friend" and said he's "incredibly proud" of his success.